 The ultimate goal is to speed response and save lives.

-SONAR aims to build resilient health systems in partner countries that can effectively identify and respond to emerging outbreaks through strengthened (early warning) surveillance, reporting and response systems.
+SONAR is building resilient health systems in partner countries that are effectively identifying and responding to emerging outbreaks through strengthened (early warning) surveillance, reporting and response systems.

 The Global Fund tapped TFGH as its implementing partner for SONAR because of the diverse expertise across its programs which focus on disease elimination, ensuring access to vaccines, and strengthening health systems.

 SONAR works across programs at TFGH bringing varied expertise to the work of improving early warning surveillance.
-TFGH programs involved in SONAR include the Partnership for International Vaccine Initiatives (PIVI), the Public Health Informatics Institute (PHII), the COVID-19 Vaccine Implementation Program (CoVIP) and TEPHINET (Training Programs in Epidemiology and Public Health Interventions Network).
+TFGH programs involved in SONAR include the Partnership for International Vaccine Initiatives (PIVI) and the Public Health Informatics Institute (PHII).

 STRATEGIC OBJECTIVES

-At the end of the program, SONAR partner countries will have improved capacity to detect signals and outbreaks earlier and decrease the time from outbreak detection to notification and response.
-Support to achieve these goals will include:
+As SONAR nears the end of its programming, we have seen that partner countries have improved capacity to detect signals and outbreaks earlier and decreased the time from outbreak detection to notification and response.
+Support to achieve these goals will included:

 - Supporting rapid implementation and effective utilization of funds